Doula and Birth Photography Services

 H. Offering to document portions of the labor and birth, through simple electronic notes, and giving updates to family members, if so desired, as time and space permits.

-I. Taking labor and birth photographs with my camera equipment, if my birth photography services are also purchased, while still giving priority to your emotional and physical needs.
+I. Taking labor and birth photographs with professional camera equipment, if birth photography services are also purchased, while still giving priority to your emotional and physical needs.

 J. Facilitating a relaxed atmosphere for the ‘Golden Hour’ after baby is born through helping to establish bonding moments, skin-to-skin, first latch, and breastfeeding, if desired.
 Then staying approximately 1-2 hours until you are cleaned up, settled, and comfortable.

-K. Taking “Golden Hour" photographs of you, your partner, and baby with my professional camera equipment, if my birth photography services are also purchased.
-(Or for no extra charge, I am happy to take photos with your phone, if you do not want professional photography.)
+K. Taking “Golden Hour" photographs of you, your partner, and baby with professional camera equipment, if birth photography services are also purchased.
+(Or for no extra charge, we are happy to take photos with your phone, if you do not want professional photography.)

 BEST020318-67.jpg